mrzalyaul/linked-list-exercises/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/mrzalyaul/linked-list/blob/main/LICENSE.md) file for details.
+This project is licensed under the MIT License.